 Step parenting

-People might like to think that it shouldn’t matter whether the children are biologically yours or not; step parenting is the same as any other parenting.
+People like to think that it shouldn’t matter whether the children in your care are biologically yours or not; step parenting is the same as any other parenting.
 That can be wishful thinking.
-Take a glance at those families that stated that it is all the same, then as soon as they split up a gulf emerged.
+Families may claim that it is all the same, but when the relationship breaks down a gulf emerges.
 Step children commonly desert any former step parents and resort to type.

-Taking on the responsibility of a child that is not ‘yours’ is always going to be different to having a child of your own.
-Accepting this is important.
+Taking on the responsibility of a child that is not half-yours is always going to be different from one that is half-yours.
+Accepting that is important.
 The circumstances will be different in each family unit, but step parents have found it easier if they never position themselves as the new mother or father, but simply as a new guardian.
 This would imply that a step child is in effect a guest in your home.
 Certain key decisions are left to the biological parents, pulling the rug from beneath the step parent.
 This can be particularly frustrating.
-Reasonable ground rules are set for step child that mirror rules that we expect any guest to follow while in your home.
+Reasonable ground rules can be set.
+They would no different from rules any guest would be expected to follow whilst in your home.
 Rules are not the same as ideals.
-We don’t tend to impose our ideals on other people’s children that live elsewhere, so we can make our ideals known but not imposed on step children.
+We don’t tend to impose our ideology on other people’s children that live elsewhere, so perhaps they need not be imposed on step children.
+Explain your ideals by all means.
+Tell them what you believe, but make it clear that it is your way of thinking and not something they need copy.

 It is much easier starting a parent-child relationship with someone from birth than it ever will be at a later stage.
-In the instances where a disciplinary event arises, there is less heartache if you stand aside and let the biological parents control the situation.
-You are entitled to voice your opinions but will rarely gain true authority despite the time you put in over the years.
-Some do get to a point where they love and regard the child as one of their own, whilst others wonder why they bothered to put so much effort in.
-Not everyone will consider it as a failure if you don’t become best buddies.
-Some will show appreciation for your sacrifices and dedication, others not so much, the rest may resent you.
-In fairness children that are biologically half yours can be equally resentful.
+In the instances where a disciplinary event arises, it may be wise to stand aside and let the biological parents deal with the situation.
+You are entitled to voice your opinions but only a few gain true authority despite the time they put in over the years.
+Some do get to a point where they love and regard a step child as one of their own, whilst others wonder why they bothered to put in so much effort.
+Not everyone will consider it as a failure if you don’t become best friends.
+Some will show appreciation for your sacrifices and dedication, others not so much.
+The rest may be resentful.
+In fairness children that are biologically half-yours can be equally resentful.
 We tend to blame our parents more than we thank them for trying, doing, and paying for everything.

 Copyright © 2003-2024.
 Ignorance Paradox all rights reserved